Training Agencies, what is that?

 Here at HDA we officially represent 3 different agencies, Scuba Schools International (SSI), the Professional Association of Underwater Instructors (PADI), and the National Association of Underwater Instructors (NAUI).
 Each agency has their own advantages and disadvantages and we have found that these three agencies provide what we need to offer you the best training possible.
 Since they all fall under the WRSTC guidelines there is not much difference between them at the entry levels of diving.
 Many of the courses have the same names across agencies, such as "Open Water Diver".
-There are differences in how we present the information, especially in the quality of the digital materials, but by the end of the course you will be in the same place regardless of the agency: there is no difference between the way SSI and PADI say to remove and replace your mask, you just remove and replace your mask.
+There are differences in how we present the information, especially in the quality of the digital materials, but by the end of the course you will be in the same place regardless of the agency: SSI and PADI both say to remove and replace your mask, there is no real difference: you simply remove and replace your mask.

 These are the three main agencies we use at HDA.
 Each has advantages and disadvantages.